TIBCOSoftware/fabrician-docker-swarm-enabler/README.md

 ### Configuring Main Docker Daemon on the Silver Fabric Engine host
 ------------------------------------------------------------------------------------------

-Create a file [`/etc/sysconfig/docker`](scripts/docker) and specify Docker options in this file as shown below:
+Create a file [`/etc/sysconfig/docker`](scripts/docker) and specify Docker OPTIONS in this file.

-`OPTIONS='--host=tcp://0.0.0.0:2375 --host=unix:///var/run/docker.sock -b=sfdocker0 --icc=true --selinux-enabled=false --storage-driver=devicemapper --storage-opt dm.datadev=/dev/vg-docker/data --storage-opt dm.metadatadev=/dev/vg-docker/metadata -p /var/run/docker.pid'

-Note the name of the default bridge is set to `sfdocker0` and not `docker0`.
+Note the name of the default bridge in the Docker OPTIONS is set to `sfdocker0` and not `docker0`.
 The reason for this is that the default `docker0` name interferes with Silver Fabric Engine Daemon startup, which, by default, is configured to use the first network interface available in the alphabetical order.
 To avoid this interference, one solution is to create a network bridge named `sfdocker0` using following commands (tested on Centos 7):